Poncelet Triangles and Tetragons over Finite Fields: Final remarks

 A natural direction for further research is to compute the probabilities of obtaining an $n$-Poncelet pair in a fixed pencil in $\Prj^2(\F_q)$ for $n > 4$.
 This direction can be thought of as fixing the number of sides $n$ and studying how the probability varies with the order $q$.

-It will also be interesting to ask a symmetric question on how the number of sides $n$ is distributed for a fixed order $q$.
-We performed a computational experiment where, for every valid pair in $\Prj^2(\F_q)$ with $q \leq 19$, we computed $n$, the number of sides of the Poncelet polygon that can be constructed from that pair.
-From this, we state as a conjecture one pattern that we noticed involving non-smooth valid pairs that intersect non-transversally.
+It will also be interesting to ask a symmetric question on how the number of sides $n$ is distributed for a fixed order $q$, which has been studied in \cite{hunkus2020poncelet} for smooth pairs in pencil $\Pen_{17}$.
+We performed a computational experiment in Python with the aid of Galois package \cite{hos2020galpack} for finite field computations where, for every valid pair in $\Prj^2(\F_q)$ with $q \leq 19$, we computed $n$, the number of sides of the Poncelet polygon that can be constructed from that pair.
+Based on a pattern involving non-smooth valid pairs that intersect non-transversally, we state the following: